yahoo/ycb/README.md

 #### During Read

-Let's take an example `read` call in go through the steps of how it gets merged into a single configuration.
+Let's take an example `read` call and go through the steps of how it gets merged into a single configuration object.

 ```js
 var config = ycb.read({